Clubs Activities and clubs

 National Honor Society (NHS)

-The National Honor Society is an organization that invites students entering the 11th and 12th grade who have earned a 3.3 cumulative grade point average (GPA) with a 3.75 weighted GPA (WGPA).
-Students must also have completed a minimum of 60 hours by January of their sophomore year to qualify for an invitation.
+The National Honor Society is an organization that invites students entering the 10th and 11th grade who have earned a 3.5 cumulative grade point average (GPA).
+Students must also have completed a minimum of 75 hours by January of their sophomore year to qualify for an invitation.
 Members of NHS provide tutoring in all subjects to students who need assistance throughout the year and are required to do one service project per year of membership.
 NHS members may also participate in other subject honor societies including the Science Honor Society, the Math Honor Society, the Social Studies Honor Society, the English Honor Society, and / or the World Languages Honor Society.

 Sponsors: Kimberley de la Cerda